Asner Lab partners with the State of Hawaii, NOAA, and local communities to drive new science-based decision-making for coral reefs and fisheries.

-The Hawaiian Islands are a globally important case-in-point.
 In less than fifty years, Hawaii’s unique and highly endemic coral reefs have undergone alarming losses in coral extent and health as well as in fish populations.
-The Hawaiian Islands are now in a state of extremely variable reef condition driven by a complex mosaic of coastal development, overfishing, and ocean warming.
-In response to these alarming losses, Hawaii Governor David Ige announced a new effort in 2016 to manage and conserve at least 30% of Hawaii’s reefs by 2030, known as the Marine 30×30 Initiative.
-Currently, Hawaii’s reefs remain largely unmanaged.
+The Hawaiian Islands are now in a state of extremely variable reef conditions driven by a complex mosaic of coastal development, overfishing, and ocean warming.
+In response to these alarming losses, Hawaii Governor David Ige announced a new effort in 2016 to manage and conserve at least 30% of Hawaii’s reefs by 2030, known as the Holomua 30×30 Initiative.
 The new Marine 30×30 Initiative is requesting regional input data to drive innovative steps in marine spatial planning by which decisions on where and how to conserve remaining reefs will be made.
-Yet surprisingly, information is lacking on where Hawaii’s reefs and surviving corals are located, and no data exist on the spatially-explicit condition of corals throughout the Hawaiian Archipelago.
+Yet surprisingly, information is lacking on where Hawaii’s reefs and surviving corals are located, and no data exist on the spatially explicit condition of corals throughout the Hawaiian Archipelago.

 Avatar Alliance Foundation